Can you suspend car insurance for a certain period of time?

 Affidavit of non-use

-If you live in one of the many states that recognize affidavits of non-use and you won't be driving your car for some time, you may consider filing one with your BMV or DMV.
-This form lets your state know your car isn't in use.
-Be sure to check with your BMV or DMV to see if you need to file this or any other form while your car isn't in use.
+If you live in one of the many states that recognize affidavits of non-use and you won't be driving your car for some time, this form lets your state know your car isn't in use and may be part of cancelling your registration.
+Check with your BMV or DMV to see if you should file this or any other form while your car isn't in use.

 Pro tip:

-If you have a car lease or loan, check with your lender before pausing your insurance coverage.
-They'll likely require you to maintain a minimum level of comprehensive car insurance coverage and auto collision coverage, in addition to the state-required liability coverage, even if your car isn't being driven.
+If you have a car lease or loan, your lender likely requires you to maintain a minimum level of comprehensive car insurance coverage and auto collision coverage, in addition to the state-required auto liability coverage.
+This applies even if your car isn't being driven.

 Can I suspend my car insurance only for certain coverages?

-Check with your insurer to see what coverages you can remove.
+Check with your insurer to see which coverages can be reduced or removed.
 Both comprehensive and collision insurance are optional in every state.
-You can cut out these coverages while still keeping the basic liability requirement as part of your policy, as long as you don't have a car loan or lease.
-In addition to liability, some states also require personal injury protection (PIP) or protection against uninsured motorists (UM/UIM).
-You may also need to keep those on your policy to avoid a lapse in coverage.
+You can drop collision and comprehensive while still keeping the basic liability requirement, as long as you don't have a car loan or lease.
+In addition to liability coverage, some states require personal injury protection (PIP) and protection against uninsured motorists (UM/UIM).
+If so, you'll keep those on your policy to avoid a lapse in coverage.

-Learn more about car insurance requirements by state.
+Learn about the car insurance requirements in your state.

 When should I suspend car insurance temporarily?

-You might consider suspending car insurance if you're:
+You might consider suspending or temporarily reducing your car insurance when you're:

 • Going away to college and not driving